 How long does it take to detox from alcohol all in all?
 It takes about a week.
 Imagine yourself waking up in a week and not having signs of withdrawal!
 Once you reach this point, it’s time to enter rehab.

-- Cognitive-behavioral therapy that encourages you to replace negative self-talk with healthy coping mechanisms
+• Cognitive-behavioral therapy encourages you to replace negative self-talk with healthy coping mechanisms

-- Trauma treatment as a tool for dealing with destructive memories from the past that create alcohol use triggers
+• Trauma treatment as a tool for dealing with destructive memories from the past that creates alcohol use triggers

 Don’t Consider Rehab Optional